zilishen/documentation/content/nms/nim/releases/known-issues.md

 {{</bootstrap-table>}}
 #### Description
-Under certain conditions, instances that are not reporting request totals may not show in the Network Utilization drawer when data is sorted by Request count.
+Under certain conditions, instances that are not reporting request totals may not show in the Network Utilization panel or drawer when data is sorted by Request count.
 This typically happens when NGINX is not configured to stream metrics data to NGINX Agent.

 #### Workaround